 So far, I find the unilateral accommodationism line too reductionist.
 It smashes nuance out of the neurodiversity movement I know and discounts a whole lot of people who are doing the quiet, back-and-forth, iterative work in our schools, workplaces, and institutions of opening minds to social model perspectives.
 “Unilateral accommodationism” suggests neurodivergent and disabled people have the power and that there is anything resembling a good faith effort to meet us even halfway.
 It smacks of resentment.

 “At its core, intersectionality is about nuance and context.”
 Likewise with neurodiversity.
 My neurodiversity is about nuance and context.
 It’s about the “foregrounding of complexity as the baseline”.
+It’s about structural ideology and equity literacy.
 It’s about challenging the “violence of the norm” and the “grounding narrative of exclusion” that is neurotypicality.

 Neurodiversity is a movement that celebrates difference while remaining deeply nuanced on questions of (medical) facilitation and the necessity of rethinking the concept of accommodation against narratives of cure.
 The added emphasis on neurology has been necessary in order to challenge existing norms that form the base-line of existence: the “neuro” in neurodiversity has opened up the conversation about the category of neurotypicality and the largely unspoken criteria that support and reinforce the definition of what it means to be human, to be intelligent, to be of value to society.
 This has been especially necessary for those folks who continue to be excluded from education, social and economic life, who are regarded as less than human, whose modes of relation continue to be deeply misunderstood, and who are cast as burdens to society.